lilobotx/Finalproject/README.md

 - ### XSS Proof

-    User input only has accsess to textContent.
-Iframes can only be accsess with predetermined phrases/commands.
+    User input only has accsess to textContent which cannot execute HTML.
+Iframes can only be accsess with predetermined phrases/commands and users cannot link any specific src.

 - ### Other